 Complete the range of Asturian locations where Holy Week is celebrated with great eye-catching: Oviedo, Santa Maria de LLas (Cabrales), Cangas de Narcea, Cangas de Onis, Covadonga (Cangas de Onis), Grade, Lastres (Colunga), Llanes, Luanco (Gozón), Miranda (Avilés), Pravia, Nava, Salas, Tapia de Casariego, Villanueva de Oscos and Piantón (Vegadeo).

-Easter Monday and Tuesday Holy Week continues in Avilés and Pola de Siero, with its multitudinous and declared festivals of Regional Tourist Interest.
-The Bollu Festival in Avilés, on Easter Monday, is a gastronomic event and an exaltation of folklore and Asturian costume.
-The Fiesta de los Huevos Pintos, on Easter Tuesday in Pola de Siero, is a celebration in which the streets are filled with stalls selling eggs painted in watercolor, inks, lamps, with regional motifs, allusive to politics, comedians ...
-Fiesta is very populous and consists of strolling, giving each other eggs, going to cider houses and folixa.
+Easter Monday and Tuesday Holy Week continues in Avilés and Pola de Siero, with its massive celebrations declared of Regional Tourist Interest.
+The Bollu Festival in Avilés, on Easter Monday, is a gastronomic event and an exaltation of Asturian folklore and costume.
+The Fiesta de los Huevos Pintos, on Easter Tuesday in Pola de Siero, is a festival in which the streets are filled with stalls that sell eggs painted in watercolor, inks, lamps, with regional motifs, allusive to politics, comic ...
+Fiesta is very populous and consists of strolling around, giving away eggs, going to cider houses and folixa.